Showing 37–48 of 69 results

 -

 A 1942 recruitment poster from German-occupied Norway.
-Portrays the Schutzstaffel as the spiritual heirs to Norway’s Vikings and encouraging its youth to join the organization.
+Portrays the Schutzstaffel as the spiritual heirs to Norway’s Vikings, encouraging its youth to join the organization.

 -